RestorationsSOS.com - Fire and Water Damage Restoration

 The Causes of Sick Building Syndrome

-The main cause of sick building syndrome is a situation in which a building is operated or maintained in a manner that is conflicting with its original design or approved operating procedures.
+The main cause of Sick Building Syndrome is a situation in which a building is operated or maintained in a manner that is conflicting with its original design or approved operating procedures.

 Ventilation